sdwebui-extensions/LanPaint/README.md

 ## Updates
 - 2025/05/28
     - Major update on the Langevin solver.
 It is now much faster and more stable.
+    - Greatly simplified the parameters for advanced sampler.
     - Fix performance issue on Flux and SD 3.5
 - 2025/04/16
     - Added Primary HiDream support